Devansh-Mehra/Devansh-Mehra/README.md

 Student, Learner

 * 🌍  I'm based in Chennai
-* 🤝  I'm open to collaborating on Blockchain and Machine Learning projects
+* 🤝  I'm open to collaborating on Blockchain and AI/ML projects

 ### Skills